Current Drought Status

 The Journey of Water

 To understand how the statewide drought affects Rancho Water, it's important to first understand where our imported water comes from.
-About 60% of our water is imported from more than 500 miles away from the Sierras through the State Water Project (SWP) and the Colorado River from the Rockies.
+About 60% of our water is imported from more than 500 miles away from the Sierra Nevada through the State Water Project (SWP) and the Colorado River from the Rockies.
 The SWP serves 27 million people and about 750,000 acres of farmland.
 The Colorado River supplies water to more than 35 million people in seven states, and about 4 trillion gallons of water for agriculture.
 Water from these sources travels through hundreds of miles of pipeline, treatment plants, and reservoirs before eventually reaching Rancho Water customers.

 Learn More About Where Your Water Comes From